Aaron Burr: Character

 Burr was a man of complex character who made many friends, but also many powerful enemies.
 He was indicted for murder after the death of Hamilton, but never prosecuted; he was reported by acquaintances to be curiously unmoved by Hamilton's death, expressing no regret for his role in the result.
 He was arrested and prosecuted for treason by President Jefferson, but acquitted.
 Although the charges were dropped, Burr remained distrusted by contemporaries for the rest of his life.

 In his later years in New York, Burr provided money and education for several children, some of whom were reputed to be his natural children.
 To his friends and family, and often to strangers, he could be kind and generous.
 Jane Fairfield, the wife of the struggling poet Sumner Lincoln Fairfield, recorded in her autobiography that in the late 1820s, their friend Burr pawned his watch to provide for the care of the Fairfields' two children.
 Jane wrote that, while traveling, she and her husband had left the children in New York with their grandmother, who proved unable to provide adequate food or heat for them.
 The grandmother took the children to Burr's home and asked his help: "[Burr] wept, and replied, 'Though I am poor and have not a dollar, the children of such a mother shall not suffer while I have a watch.'
 He hastened on this godlike errand, and quickly returned, having pawned the article for twenty dollars, which he gave to make comfortable my precious babes."

 By Fairfield's account, Burr had lost his religious faith before that time; upon seeing a painting of Jesus' suffering, Burr candidly told her, "It is a fable, my child; there never was such a being."

-Burr believed women to be intellectually equal to men and hung a portrait of Mary Wollstonecraft over his mantel.
+Burr believed women to be intellectually equal to men and was a supporter of Mary Wollstonecraft's feminist ideas, additionally having commissioned a portrait of her.
 The Burrs' daughter, Theodosia, was taught dance, music, several languages and learned to shoot from horseback.
 Until her death at sea in 1813, she remained devoted to her father.
 Not only did Burr advocate education for women, upon his election to the New York legislature, he submitted a bill, which failed to pass, that would have allowed women to vote.
 Hamilton attacked Burr for supporting the idea that women were the intellectual equals of men.

 Burr was considered a notorious womanizer.
 In addition to cultivating relationships with women in his social circles, his journals indicate that he was a frequent patron of prostitutes during his travels in Europe; he recorded brief notes of dozens of such encounters, and the amounts he paid.
 He described "sexual release as the only remedy for his restlessness and irritability".
 Along with journals of his own, during the 1804 New York gubernatorial election, one of his enemies, James Cheetham, stated he had a list of "the top 20 prostitutes in New York City", all of whom mentioned they had Burr as a customer and favored him over the others.